bernhardAxonIvy/doc/source/designer-guide/data-modeling/business-data/usage.rst

 ``delete`` are accessible under ``ivy.repo`` in IvyScript.

-Associate value with the business case (BusinessCaseData context)
+Associate data with the business case (BusinessCaseData context)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Annotate the main data class of the business case with the
+Annotate the main data class of the business case with
-``@BusinessCaseData`` annotation:
+``@BusinessCaseData``:

 ::